pranavj1001/pranavj1001/README.md

 - 🔭  &nbsp; I’m currently working on a very cool project which I'll add here very soon... probably...
 - 🌱  &nbsp; I want to learn to fly a plane.
 Blame the new Microsoft Flight Simulator for the interest.
-- ✨  &nbsp; Games that I currently play: Forza Horizon 4, Ghostrunner and Cyberpunk 2077.
+- ✨  &nbsp; Games that I currently play: Forza Horizon 5, Red Dead Redemption 2 and Half-Life Alynx.
 - ⚡  &nbsp; Fun fact: Bears, beets, Battle Star Galactica

 Here are my stats